davclark/spark-tut-DSSG2015/README.md

     conda install -c blaze spark

-This is apparently not public, but Matt Rocklin and the Blaze team are very interested in supporting spark.
+This is not in the standard public channels, but Matt Rocklin and the Blaze team are very interested in supporting spark.
+If this works for you, you can skip to configuration below.

 ### On Linux

-CDH 5 is probably the best way to go for Linux, it includes Spark 1.3.0 (which includes Spark SQL), and also Hadoop, etc. Strangely, it doesn't appear to support postgres 9.4, and Spark SQL is "unsupported" (but it's installed).
+Cloudera's CDH 5 is probably the best way to go for Linux, it includes Spark 1.3.0 (which includes Spark SQL), and also Hadoop, etc. Strangely, it doesn't appear to support postgres 9.4, and Spark SQL is "unsupported" (but it's installed).
 I don't know if this is just a judgement call, or if there are CDH-specific problems with Spark SQL.
 Cloudera develops Impala, a "competitor" to Spark.

+Link?

 ### On OS X